tedneward/Research/content/langdev/index.md

 ### JVM

-* [joeq: A Virtual Machine and Compiler Infrastructure](https://joeq.sourceforge.net/) ([PDF](https://suif.stanford.edu/~jwhaley/papers/ivme03.pdf)) ([Source](https://sourceforge.net/projects/joeq/)): entirely implemented in JavaTM, leading to greater reliability, portability, maintainability, and efficiency.
+* [joeq: A Virtual Machine and Compiler Infrastructure](https://joeq.sourceforge.net/) ([PDF](https://suif.stanford.edu/~jwhaley/papers/ivme03.pdf)) ([Source](https://sourceforge.net/projects/joeq/)): entirely implemented in Java, leading to greater reliability, portability, maintainability, and efficiency.
 It is also language-independent, so code from any supported language can be seamlessly compiled, linked, and executed --- all dynamically!
 * Video - [Nashorn: implementing a dynamic language runtime on JVM](https://www.youtube.com/watch?v=KKaHkkpdHxg) (Attila Szegedi)
 * [Scripting and Dynamic Interaction in Java](http://alumni.media.mit.edu/~mt/skij/dynjava/dynjava.html)
 * [write_your_own_dynamic_language_runtime](https://github.com/forax/write_your_dynamic_language_runtime): How to write interpreters or dynamic compilers for dynamically typed languages on top of the JVM.
 This repository provides the basis to implement your own